- ECU Creed

 - Title IX

 Withdrawing from one or more courses or the entire term can affect a student in a variety of ways in which the Dean of Students Office is not able to counsel or advise.
 These include, but are not limited to: health insurance eligibility, Financial Aid status, scholarships, Veterans benefits, departmental standing for certain majors, athletics’ status, etc. The student should check with the applicable offices to clarify how his/her particular circumstances will be affected by withdrawal.

 Please be aware that information obtained during your extenuating circumstances withdrawal application process can be released to other entities, such as legal guardians, if you have completed a Buckley form.
 To allow the release of information with appointed representatives (including parents), please review your Buckley/FERPA form online through your OneStop account.
 Each semester, the university issues a date up to which students can make a course withdrawal or make a term withdrawal themselves without grades.
-The deadline to make a course withdrawal or a term withdrawal is 60% into the semester, which usually falls on the last week of October.
+The deadline to make a course withdrawal or a term withdrawal is 60% into the semester.
+Please consult the academic calendar for this date each term.
 This deadline is set with the idea that students have a period of time to decide their ability or level of commitment to individual courses or the whole course load for the semester.
 Once this deadline has passed, it is assumed that the student has made a commitment to complete that semester.
 Only in exceptional circumstances can this implied contract be broken.Types of Withdrawal:

 A student is able to withdraw him/herself until the last day of classes each semester with grades.
 This means that any course that the student is passing will earn a Withdraw Passing (WP) grade.
 No credit will be earned for the course, but nothing will count against the student’s cumulative GPA.
 Any course that the student is failing will earn a Withdraw Failing (WF) grade.
 Again, no credit will be earned, but the hours will count against the student’s cumulative GPA.